 2. Organizes Leads

-Once the lead is captured, the tracker organizes them into categories or stages.
+Once the lead is captured, the lead tracker organizes them into categories or stages.
 For example:

 - Follow-Up Leads: Those you need to contact again.